This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch. Use it to make a multitude of recipes.

 Frequently Asked Questions

-If you live in the US, look out for sugar pumpkins or pie pumpkins.
-DO NOT use the leftover Jack-O-Lantern pumpkins to make the puree, it will taste blah.
-Farmer’s market is a great place to get the best pumpkins.
+If you live in the US, look for sugar or pie pumpkins.
+Please DO NOT use the leftover Jack-O-Lantern pumpkins to make the puree; it will taste blah.
+The farmer’s market is a great place to get the best pumpkins.

 2 pounds of pumpkin will give you approximately 2 cups of puree.

-To make it for babies, I recommend steaming or boiling the pumpkin and then pureeing it.
+I recommend steaming or boiling the pumpkin and then pureeing it to make it for babies.
 It is much lighter than the roasted version.
 You can start giving it to babies above 4 months of age.
-Make sure to consult your doctor before starting solid food though.
-For older babies, you can stir in some puree with plain yogurt or with ricotta cheese for a healthy and filling snack.
+Make sure to consult your doctor before starting solid food, though.
+For older babies, stir some puree with plain yogurt or Ricotta Cheese for a healthy and filling snack.
 You can also add it to their porridge, lentils, or bread.
 Mix it up with other fruit and vegetable purees for a taste change.

 Yes, this puree is perfectly safe and healthy for dogs.